tomsmierz/Activation_maximization_experiments/README.md

 Files:

 - MNIST.py is a python script containing learning algorithm and neural network architecture
-- model_MNIST.pt is trained model
+- model_MNIST.pt is a trained model